Chaos to Order: A Label Propagation Perspective on Source-Free Domain Adaptation: Method

 where $B_i$ denotes other features except $\boldsymbol{z}_i$ in mini-batch.

-\paragraph{Adaptive Input-consistency Regularization.} For outlier, since it is under-learned or hard-to-learn, we use the input consistency regularization to ensure that the model is locally consistent.
-Specifically, we use a weakly augmented version of $x_i$ to generate the pseudo-label $\hat{p}_i = P(y\mid\omega(x_i))$ and enforce consistency against its strongly augmented version $\Omega(x_i)$.
+\paragraph{Adaptive Input-consistency Regularization} In Adaptive Input-consistency Regularization, we propagate the structural information from the inner set to the outlier set as discussed in Remark~\ref{rem:the}.
+Since the outliers in the low-density region are far away from all other points, which means there is no nearest neighbor support, we turn to seek support from the outliers themselves.
+Specifically, we use a weakly augmented version of $x_i$, denoted as $\omega(x_i)$, to generate the pseudo-label $\hat{p}_i = P(y\mid\omega(x_i))$ and enforce consistency against its strongly augmented version $\Omega(x_i)$.
 To encourage the model to make diverse predictions, we combined regularization with the aforementioned class-level confidence thresholds.
 The Adaptive Input-consistency Regularization is as follows: